Edlawit21/TODO_LIST_APP/README.md

    ** and also it will direct you to the home page when register but logout and
      again login so that your token be saved and you can add your tasks

+**it has some features also that are going to be added but most of it are finished and it needs some improvement in the responsiveness too.